nanomq/nanomq/docs/en_US/installation/docker.md

 If you wish to start NanoMQ via a configuration file:

-- Modify `/etc/nanomq.conf` in the Docker container, refer to [configruation description](../config-description/v019.md)
+- Modify `/etc/nanomq.conf` in the Docker container

 - Copy the modified configuration file from your local machine to the Docker container's `/etc/nanomq.conf` path using the `docker cp` command: